 Summer is a great time to plan that European holiday (as if we needed an excuse).
 And thanks to a combination of affordable must-see destinations and up-and-coming hotspots, there’s a city for everyone, no matter how many stamps you might have in your passport.
+Here are the top 7 cheap holiday countries in Europe to consider for your next trip!

 One of Europe’s most vibrant countries is also one of the most affordable.
 Cities such as Porto and Lisbon offer intoxicating music and culture, fresh seafood and unique wines, but let’s not forget port, of course, while a trip to the eccentric Pena Palace, just outside Lisbon, is a must for history buffs and architecture fans.
 From there, a car trip north via Coimbra and Amarante to Porto is an excellent way to see the country.